 Mental illness strikes people regardless of age, race, religion, education or income.
 The lifetime risk of developing a mental illness is 50 percent, with one out of two people in the course of their lifetime having either an episode of depression, a panic attack or post traumatic stress disorder, or developing conditions like bipolar disorder, schizophrenia or obsessive compulsive disorder.
 Failure to treat mental illness may result in any number of potential consequences: loss of productivity at work, incarceration, homelessness and health care costs due to headaches, ulcers, cancer and other diseases.

-At UCSF, we strive to set the standard for superior mental health care.
-Psychiatry faculty members are recognized for their leadership roles in state-of-the-art, comprehensive and compassionate patient care, pioneering research, excellence in training the next generation of leaders, and advancing public policy to promote mental health.
+At UCSF, we strive to set the standard for superior mental health care, and Department of Psychiatry and Behavioral Sciences faculty members are recognized for their leadership roles in state-of-the-art, comprehensive and compassionate patient care, pioneering research, excellence in training the next generation of leaders, and advancing public policy to promote mental health.

 With your support, our exceptional scientists and clinicians will be able to expand our psychiatric programs and further improve their quality – resulting in life-saving advances in diagnosis, treatment and prevention.